Leadership Team

 Phone Petrina: 905-576-8711 ext.34447

-Kirsten Burgomaster, PhD, Health System Executive, Regional and Community Care
+Kirsten Burgomaster, PhD, Health System Executive, Clinical

 Kirsten Burgomaster

-Kirsten is an accomplished leader with significant experience in health care, academia, and research in both tertiary and community hospitals.
-She has taken on many diverse hospital leadership roles over the years in the areas of research, academic affairs, patient experience, inclusion, diversity and equity, and oncology, and is an adjunct professor at Ontario Tech University.
+An accomplished leader with significant experience in health care, academia, and research in both tertiary and community hospitals, Kirsten has taken on many diverse hospital leadership roles over the years in regional and community care.
+These include, but are not limited to, roles in oncology, nephrology, diabetes, mental health and addictions, and the Durham Ontario Health Team.
+She is also an adjunct professor at Ontario Tech University.

-Kirsten has been a leader within the Cancer program at Lakeridge Health for over ten years.
+Kirsten has been a leader within the Cancer program at Lakeridge Health for more than ten years.
 Since 2019, she has served as Ontario Health's (Cancer Care Ontario) Regional Vice President of the Central East Regional Cancer Program (CE RCP), which includes the Durham Regional Cancer Centre at Lakeridge Health.
-In 2021, her role was expanded to Health System Executive, Regional and Community Care.
-In this position, Kirsten has oversight of the CE RCP, Regional Nephrology and Diabetes, and Mental Health and Addictions.
-She also serves as Lakeridge Health’s Executive Lead for the Durham Ontario Health Team.
-Kirsten works with many partners across the continuum of care to create and advance synergies between acute care, primary care, and many community-based programs at a regional and provincial level.

-Kirsten received her Bachelor of Kinesiology and PhD in Physiology from McMaster University, and is a graduate of the University of Toronto’s Advanced Health Leadership Program, Rotman School of Management.
+Kirsten received her Bachelor of Kinesiology and PhD in Physiology from McMaster University and is a graduate of the University of Toronto’s Advanced Health Leadership Program, Rotman School of Management.

 Email Kirsten